Arthur-Milchior/anki-correct-card-generation/README.md

 So, this add-on change anki, in order to ensure that cards are generated if only if they should be generated !

+### Positive side effect
+You may also use this add-on to check your templates.
+If, when you use "empty cards", some cards are deleted only if this add-on is installed, it may emphasize the fact that the template of this card was incorrectly written.

+You may want to use the add-on [Field name in card deletion message](https://ankiweb.net/shared/info/25425599) in order to know more precisely which cards are deleted.

 ## Warning
 It should sadly be noted that this add-on is kind of incompatible with